 OET is recognized by councils in Australia, New Zealand, Singapore, Malaysia, Philippines recently in the UK and Ireland.

 Candidate who like to work in these countries should score a minimum of B grade in all modules.
-Leedz academy is the best OET training institute in Thrissur.
+Leedz academy being one of the best OET training institute in Thrissur, helps to improve your english skills and crack your OET exam with ease.

 We cater regular, part-time, crash and online classes for nurses.
 It includes beginners batch, intermediate batch and exam batch.